What is Cybersecurity Hardware and Software Security?

 Protecting business data is a prime business initiative and many companies have implemented leading cyber security software systems to protect company and customer data from all the different types of security threats.
 But is that enough?

-The purpose of computer security includes the protection of data and property from corruption, theft, or natural disaster while allowing the data and property to stay accessible and productive to its intended customers.
+The purpose of computer security and how cybersecurity works includes the protection of data and property from corruption, theft, or natural disaster while allowing the data and property to stay accessible and productive to its intended customers.

 What is Hardware Security?